-Adrian Țofei is an award-winning and critically-acclaimed Romanian actor and filmmaker.
+In 2013, Adrian abandoned theatre, wrote the Found Footage Manifesto and plunged into filmmaking and film acting.
 He directed, produced, wrote and starred in Romania’s first found footage horror feature film, Be My Cat: A Film for Anne (2015).
-The movie went to numerous festivals and won multiple awards and critical acclaim, including Best Film at the 2015 A Night of Horror International Film Festival in Sydney and Best Actor at the 2016 Nashville Film Festival.
+The movie went to numerous festivals and won multiple awards and critical acclaim, including Best Film at A Night of Horror Film Festival in Sydney and Best Actor for Adrian at Nashville Film Festival.
 It was called “terrifying” by Austin Chronicle and “a new intelligent found footage film you need to see” by Blumhouse, got listed by Dread Central in “top 5 best horror movies of 2016” and has an 80% score on Rotten Tomatoes.

 Duru Yücel Țofei

 Duru Yücel-Țofei is an actress and acreenwriter born on July 16th, 1986, in Izmir, Turkey.
-Being a very expressive child, Duru always had a playful existence which later proved itself when she sang in front of the whole class in primary school and staged impressions of all her teachers during secondary school.
-She studied theatre at Bornova’s City Theater for a year when she was 10, which at the end of the year led to her playing two different characters in the play that was staged at the end of the year.
-From that moment on, she came to know very clearly the fact that she wanted to be an actress.
+Being a very expressive child with a playful existence, she used to sing in front of the entire class in primary school and stage impressions of all of her teachers during secondary school.
+She studied theatre at Bornova’s City Theater for a year when she was 10, which at the end of the year led to her playing two different characters in a play written by Şıhali Yalçıner.
+From that moment on, she came to know very clearly that she wanted to be an actress.

-Duru likes singing, especially jazz, and has a demo she handed out just to her family and friends.
-Swimming, yoga, spending time in nature, learning about the ways of the world and what’s happening in it, learning about the causes she might have the privilege to support, the topics of spirituality, health, science, history and architecture are among her interests.
+She likes especially jazz and has a demo she handed out only to her family and friends.
+Swimming, yoga, traveling, spending time in nature, learning about the ways of the world and the causes she might have the privilege to support, the topics of spirituality, health, science, history and architecture are among her interests.

 Sarp Onat Yücel